roseperrone/video-object-detection/README.md

-# Simple object detection in YouTube videos.
+# Simple object detection in YouTube videos, using Caffe

 ## To train a net on a single noun, run these scripts